A song of the good green grass!

 A song with the smell of sun-dried hay,

-The chant of joy and power for boundless fertility:
+Over the myriad fields and the prairies wide, the chant of joy and power for boundless fertility.

 What most impress’d me, and will longest remain with me, are these prairies,